open-cloud/open-cloud.github.io.old/0_overview.md

 ---

 OpenCloud is an operational cloud running on servers distributed across multiple sites world-wide.
-This overview describes its software architecture and the hardware infrastructure on which it is currently deployed.
+This overview describes OpenCloud's software architecture and sketches the hardware infrastructure on which it is currently deployed.

 To help frame the discussion, this guide distinguishes among three independent ideas: